Baruch Brody: Education and career

 Brody received his B.A. from Brooklyn College in 1962 and his Ph.D. from Princeton University in 1967.
 He joined the Rice University philosophy department in 1975, and retired in 2018.

+In 2002, Brody was considered as a candidate to be the fourth president of Yeshiva University.

 He was elected to the National Academy of Medicine in 2001 and was a fellow of the Hastings Center.

 Philosophical work

 Brody was among the first scholars in the field of applied ethics to write about abortion in the era following Roe v.
 Wade, including four articles in four different journals, culminating in his 1975 book Abortion and the Sanctity of Human Life: A Philosophical View.

 He has been noted for his contributions to Jewish ethics, as one of a number of "professional bioethicists with medical training" who uses "Judaic resources and reasoning to illustrate and augment their arguments."